-- a. the financial report of IMF (Australia) Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a. the financial report of IMF (Australia) Ltd is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.

-Report on the Remuneration Report
+Report on the remuneration report

-We have audited the Remuneration Report included in pages 18 to 24 of the Directors' Report for the year ended 30 June 2012.
-The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
-Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.
+We have audited the remuneration report included in pages 15 to 20 of the directors' report for the year ended 30 June 2013.
+The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with section 300A of the Corporations Act 2001.
+Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with Australian Auditing Standards.